 If you want to teach your child basic investing and financial principles while keeping them engaged and having a good time, check out these six investing games.

 Juni is an online academy that offers real-time learning, a project-based curriculum and one-on-one mentorship with instructors from some of the top universities in the US.
 Students have access to a community of peers, and instructors provide progress reports and class notes for parents after each class.

 - Price. $29 per month for the self-guided plan or $275 to $900 per month for one-on-one mentorship

 - Learning goal.
 Understand how to make investment decisions and develop an investment strategy.

 Juni offers one investing course as of November 2021.
-The course, titled “Money Minded: Introduction to the Stock Market,” gives students $100,000 in mock money to use in a virtual stock market simulation.
+The course “Money-Minded: Introduction to the Stock Market” gives students $100,000 in mock money to use in a virtual stock market simulation.
 Students pick and choose investments as they progress through a course designed to help them understand how to make investment decisions.

 The curriculum is project-based and is designed to help students explore investing concepts like understanding different types of investments, assessing a company’s potential success and recognizing the impact of risk tolerance on investment portfolios.

-Students complete a final project to finish the course, where they come up with a creative pitch of their investment strategy and present it to their parents, guardians or family members about why they should lend the student money to start their own brokerage account.
+Students complete a final project to finish the course where they devise a creative pitch of their investment strategy and present it to their parents, guardians or family members about why they should lend the student money to start their own brokerage account.

 If you’re looking for one of the most structured ways to teach your kid about investing and price isn’t an issue, Juni might be your best option.